dan-schel/train-disruptions/docs/line-routes.md

 Regional lines are a bit strange in order to account for the idea that suburban passengers cannot use regional trains for journeys which are achievable via suburban trains.
 This means, while the Ballarat lines stops at Deer Park, Ardeer, Sunshine, Footscray, and Southern Cross, no-one is permitted to board a citybound train from Ballarat at Sunshine.

 We represent this by **not** including an edge from Sunshine to Footscray.
-Instead, edges to the final three "set-down only" stations are direct from Ardeer (the last station where passengers can board a citybound train).
-In theory, a passenger at Sunshine **could** travel backwards to Ardeer in order to take a regional train from Ardeer to the city... if they really wanted to.
-The graph represents this perfectly!
+Instead, edges to the final three "set-down only" stations are direct from Ardeer, since it's the last station where passengers can board a citybound train.
+(In theory, a passenger at Sunshine **could** travel backwards to Ardeer in order to take a regional train from Ardeer to the city if they really wanted to.
+The graph represents this perfectly!)

-Outside this strangeness inside the suburban area, regional lines look much the same as any other.
+Apart from this strangeness inside the suburban area, regional lines look much the same as any other.

 ### Things we can detect